What are the GPRS support nodes consists of?

 2.2.
 IP Address Allocation:

-• Assigning IP Addresses:
+• Assiging IP Addresses:

 2.3.
-Quality of Service (QoS) Management:
+Quality of Service (QOS) Management:

-• Ensuring QoS Parameters:
+• ENSURING QOS Parameters:

 2.4.
 Charging and Billing Support:

-• Data Usage Monitoring:
+• Data User Monitoring:

 2.5.
-Interface with Home Location Register (HLR) and Authentication Center (AuC):
+Interface with Home Location Register (HLR) and Authentication Center (AUC):

 • Authentication and Authorization:

-• GGSN interfaces with the HLR and AuC to authenticate and authorize mobile devices.
-It ensures that only authorized devices can access the GPRS network and external packet-switched networks.
+• GGSN Interfaces with the HLR and AUC to Authenticate and Authorize Mobile Devices.
+It ensures that only authorized devices can access the gprs network and external packet-switched networks.

 2.6.
 Mobility Management: